Chef John's Pita Bread

-"Unlike lots of other baked products which are better from a bakery, this is so far superior to the stuff you get at the grocery store, it's not even close.
-And in addition to being delicious to eat, it's also extremely easy to make!"
+This pita bread recipe is superior to the stuff you get at the grocery store; it's not even close.
+In addition to being delicious to eat, it's also extremely easy to make!

 Almost perfect first time!
 I just watched the video for the first time - saw why I had to use a knife to make pockets!
 If you do not smush bubbles you will not get a good pocket!
 I used an electric fry pan @400 degrees as alternate cooking method (from another review thank you!).
 I used 100 degree oven to rise dough for 2 hours.
 Browning was faster using electric pan than times in instructions - went by browning color.
 Flavor so good I put a little butter in one and had for a yummy snack!